Guide

 What's the difference between automated invoicing and automatic payments?

-Automated invoicing sends invoices automatically based on triggers you set, but clients still pay manually.
-Automatic payments charge a saved payment method on the due date without client action.
-You can use either or both depending on your business needs.
+Automated invoicing sends bills automatically on your schedule, but clients still need to pay manually.
+Automatic payments charge clients' saved payment methods on the due date without requiring action from either party.
+You can use one or both features depending on your business needs.

 Sales grow and late payments improved*